Kadhaludan: Soundtrack

-The film score and the soundtrack were composed by S. A. Rajkumar.
-The soundtrack, released in 2003, 6 features tracks with lyrics written by Viveka and Amuthabharathi.
+The soundtrack was composed by S. A. Rajkumar.

-Reception
+Critical reception

-Sify.com said : "The plot is idiotic, as director Rajakumaran has tried to rehash his earlier film Nee Varuvai Ena." and described the film as tedious.
-Malathi Rangarajan from Hindu.com described the film as a neat family drama, adding that : "The screenplay is hampered mainly by lengthy, meandering dialogue that proves tiresome".
-She praised Murali : "For Murali the role of a soft, caring hero is a cakewalk".
+Sify said, "The plot is idiotic, as director Rajakumaran has tried to rehash his earlier film Nee Varuvai Ena." and described the film as tedious.
+Malathi Rangarajan from The Hindu described the film as a neat family drama, adding, "The screenplay is hampered mainly by lengthy, meandering dialogue that proves tiresome" and that "For Murali the role of a soft, caring hero is a cakewalk".
+Krishna Chidambaram of Kalki wrote an average mark can be given to Rajakumaran for making the film with emphasis on the story and no huge size nonsense.
+Malini Mannath of Chennai Online wrote, "In this triangular love story set in a rural ambience, the director has etched the three characters finely, and given each his space.
+The narration moves fairly smoothly most of the time, only, there is a sense of deja vu throughout.
+The film has shades of the director’s earlier film ‘Nee Varuvai Ena’.
+While the final scene reminds one of a Vikraman film ending.
+Some of the lines are meaningful, but then it becomes a little too sermonising at times".